Experiencing These Challenges? Here's why.

 This rapid feedback enables the expedient and proactive adjustment of system operations to ensure that localized problems do not evolve into major problems.
 Plus, LuminUltra’s solutions are able to quantify all of the microorganisms in any given water sample – including difficult-to-grow microorganisms such as nitrifiers and corrosion-causing sulfate reducing bacteria!

 Using LuminUltra’s solutions as a means to characterize the overall threat offers the ability to mitigate threats in near real-time, while follow-up tests involving specific culture-based methods for targeted microorganisms can be performed to validate control mechanisms and guard against specific microbiological threats such as E. coli, Legionella, Pseudomonas, Naegleria and other pathogens.

 LuminUltra’s solutions can help you achieve substantial improvements in manpower efficiency, overall product quality and instant economic benefit in areas such as:

-- Flushing optimization – Turbidity and disinfectant residual testing are important to monitor during flushing but do provide information relating to microbiological cleanliness.
+- Flushing optimization – Turbidity and disinfectant residual testing are important to monitor during flushing but do not provide information relating to microbiological cleanliness.
 The addition of 2nd Generation ATP monitoring gives you the ability to determine how much flushing is enough to get the job done without sending samples to a laboratory.
 As such, you are able to gain immediate savings of water as well as excessive time typically spent by site technicians and laboratory staff.

 - Storage Tank and Distribution System Audits – On-site assessment of water quality to troubleshoot regrowth equates to substantial time savings and the ability to employ a much more proactive approach.
 Problems can now be identified, sourced to their root cause, and solved in a matter of minutes.